In this article

 Since many alcoholics lie about their behaviors, distrust in relationships can develop.

-If your loved one is struggling with alcoholism and it’s hurting your relationship, reach out for help as soon as possible.
+If your loved one is struggling with alcoholism and hurting your relationship, reach out for help as soon as possible.

 Often, loved ones are responsible for the alcoholic to self-assess and begin to ask themselves, "Am I an Alcoholic?"